liseda-lab/TrueWalks/README.md

 python3 run_TrueWalksEmbeddings.py
 ```

-This command will create an save TrueWalks embeddings.
-It can be configured by the [configuration file](https://github.com/liseda-lab/TrueWalks/blob/main/configuration.py).
+This command will create an save TrueWalks embeddings (the description of the embedding file is in [Embeddings_format.txt](https://github.com/liseda-lab/TrueWalks/blob/main/Embeddings_format.txt)).
+The parameters and input files can be changed in the [configuration file](https://github.com/liseda-lab/TrueWalks/blob/main/configuration.py).

 ## Evaluation and Datasets